keboola/connection-docs/manipulation/transformations/index.md

 ## Developing Transformations
 You can easily develop Snowflake, Redshift and MySQL transformations using [Sandbox](/manipulation/transformations/sandbox), a separate database storage.
 As a safe workspace with required data, it allows you to run and play with your arbitrary SQL scripts on the copies of your tables without affecting data in your Storage, or your transformations.

 ## Deprecated Features

-Older projects have a slightly different UI, that has several features turned on.
+Older projects have a slightly different UI that has several features turned on.
-Newly created projects does not display or allow these features.
+Newly created projects do not display or allow these features.
 Our goal is to make the transformations more transparent and easier to understand.

-### Mixing backends
+### Mixing Backends

-It is possible to run transformations with mixed backends in a single bucket, eg. MySQL and Python.
+It is possible to run transformations with mixed backends in a single bucket, e.g., MySQL and Python.

 ### Phases

 Phases allow you to run multiple transformation steps within a single workspace, for example, a single MySQL database.
 If multiple steps use the same input mapping (they share data), it might save a bit of processing time, but, ultimately, it makes everything less clear and isolated.
 To save time, you can run multiple orchestration tasks in parallel.

 ### Dependencies

 Dependencies allow you to chain transformation steps.
 A given transformation is executed after all required steps have been executed.

 Originally, we thought this was a cool idea; it allowed everyone to build a network of interdependent and reusable blocks of SQL code.
 However, a network of nontransparent dependency trees was usually created...